 The USCIS does grant up to a 10-day grace after an H-1B visa ends (and the employer doesn’t file an extension) for the individual to get their affairs in order and prepare to leave the U.S.

 However, this only applies to the natural end of the visa’s validation period.
 If your employment is terminated before the end of that period, then these 10 days do not apply.
 Fortunately, you will still be protected by the new 60-day grace period.

 As dictated by the terms of the H-1B visa, you have to be working and earning wages from your employer in order to maintain lawful status.
 If you remain employed but your employer no longer pays your wages, you will have 60 days to regain lawful status before being considered “out of status”.

-It’s important to not accrue any unlawful presence within the country because that does have serious ramifications.
-For example, if you have between 180 and 365 days accrued then you are barred from the country for 3 years if you leave and attempt to return.
+For example, it’s important to not accrue any unlawful presence within the country because that does have serious ramifications.
+For example, if you have between 180 and 365 days accrued then you are barred from the country for three years if you leave and attempt to return.
 If your unlawful presence exceeds 365 days, you’re barred for 10 years.

 Seek Alternate Employment

 One way to handle a situation where you have prior knowledge that your current H-1B employer will revoke status or issue layoffs is to change employers because the USCIS will generally approve petitions if you’ve had status and the gap is 30 days or less.
 That essentially gives you a month to find a new employer and file the new H-1B petition.

 If you do find another employer willing to sponsor you for your H-1B, that employer will need to go through all of the steps that the previous employer went through.
 A Labor Condition Application will need to be obtained and another I-129 will need to be filed.
 Fortunately, if you have already been counted against the cap with your initial petition, this new petition will not be entered into the lottery, meaning that you can make this transfer at any time, not just on April 1st.